Ruppia maritima: Taxonomy and nomenclature

 On the basis of molecular phylogenetic analyses, a species complex, named R. maritima complex, had been discerned, which was then extended to include eight lineages, or nine lineages.

 A lectotype for R. cirrhosa is designated and the name is shown to be a homotypic synonym of R. maritima.

 Wetlands and wildlife

 This plant and the epiphytic algae attached to the floating leaves can be an important part of the diet for selected herbivorous waterfowl species, but not important for predatory waterfowl that eat fish or invertebrate animals.
 In many areas, wetlands restoration begins with the recovery and protection of this plant.
+By being planted in tandem with Zostera marina in sections unsuitable for Zostera, R. maritima can synergistically assist in wetland restoration and combating climate change.